-Keep in mind that some of the changes detailed in our slideshow below are from Android 8.0 Oreo on a Pixel device, or show Android 7.1.2 Nougat on a Nexus 6P.
+Keep in mind that some of the changes detailed in our slideshow below are from Android 8.0 Oreo on a Pixel 2 device, or show Android 7.1.2 Nougat on a Pixel or Nexus 6P.
 Depending on what Android device you own, things may look slightly different.
 Not to mention some manufacturers like Samsung and HTC hand-pick which features to add to their phones, and leave others out.

 Android 8.0 Oreo vs Android 7.0 Nougat Comparison Walkthrough

 In closing, here is a slideshow explaining the many new features, and how they compare to Android Nougat.
 You can click any image below to instantly jump to that part of the slideshow to see what’s new for your phone.
 Additionally, the older Android 7.0 Nougat software will always be on the left (if available) while Android 8.0 Oreo features are on the right or by themselves.

 Expect big companies like Samsung or HTC to include most of these changes, although they may look different.
 This is because manufacturers add their own skin to stock Android.
 Just keep that in mind as you explore everything that’s new.
 Additionally, some Oreo features are exclusive to smartphone manufacturers, not Android as a whole, and aren’t included in this list.
 Enjoy Android 8.0 Oreo on your phone or tablet, and drop us a comment below with any questions or concerns.
-Or, check out what’s new so far in Android P vs Android Oreo slideshow.
+Then, check out what’s coming next in our Android P vs Android Oreo slideshow.
 Google released Android Pie in August, and we’re expecting updates later this year or in 2019.
 For now, it’s all about Oreo.

 5 Best iPhone Xs Screen Protectors